 Student Activities and Leadership department, as soon as possible so that your student is accounted for prior to the start of classes.

 Any student who has not turned in all medical records/proof of immunization, paid tuition balances, or completed necessary immigration paperwork must reconcile these requirements with the associated office before picking up their key.
 These offices will be available at Check-In to assist you in completing these requirements.
 For questions prior to your arrival please contact the offices directly:

 Glavin Office of Multicultural and International Education: 781-239-4565

 All cars will follow instructions provided at check-in for unloading at designated areas based on your student’s housing assignment.
 Immediately following unloading, all cars will be required to park in Trim Lot.
 We recommend that the driver of each vehicle take the car to Trim Lot while your student and additional family/friends assist with the move-in process after unloading.

-If your student is not arriving by car, please have taxi’s or other transportation drop your student and their belongings at the luggage drop located at Knight Auditorium.
+If your student is not arriving by car, please have taxi’s or other transportation drop your student and their belongings at the luggage drop located at the Reynolds Campus Center.
 We will have staff there to load your student’s belongings into a campus van and drive them to their residence hall for move-in after they have completed the check-in process.